top of page

 Holistic Approach

 A holistic approach to counselling recognizes that we are complex beings made up of body, mind, and spirit, and that healing and growth happen when we address all these interconnected aspects of who we are.
 In therapy, this means I consider not just your thoughts and emotions, but also the physiological and environmental factors that shape your experiences.
-By integrating a range of therapeutic techniques—such as mindfulness, neuroscience, trauma-informed care, and somatic practices—we can create a personalized approach that fits your unique needs.

 Rather than focusing solely on symptoms, a holistic approach aims to create lasting change by helping you understand and work with the underlying causes of distress, while supporting your overall well-being.
-This approach honors your strengths and resources, empowering you to find balance, resilience, and peace as you work toward healing.
+This approach honors your strengths and resources, empowering you to find balance, resilience, and peace as you work toward change.

 Culturally Sensitive Approach